Coinstar Is Good But Business Rapidly Disappearing

 Margie is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 Redbox’s emergence into the DVD market was perfectly timed, just as Blockbuster was falling.
 Was it luck, or excellent management?
-Let’s take a look at Coinstar (NASDAQ: CSTR) and analyze its strengths, weaknesses, opportunities, and threats.
+Let’s take a look at Coinstar (NASDAQ: OUTR) and analyze its strengths, weaknesses, opportunities, and threats.

 - Give Coinstar's management tremendous credit.
 They started off with a coin exchange machine, took those profits and reinvested in DVD kiosks that are close to ubiquitous through the United States.